Divya Dutta: 2009–2012: Delhi-6 and expansion

 The following year, Dutta had nine releases, making appearances in Chaloo Movie and Masti Express, as well as the Punjabi film The Lion of Punjab.
 Her film Haat: The Weekly Bazaar had its teasers and promo screened at the Cannes Film Festival.
 She played the lead role of Sanja, a woman who decides to leave her husband but maintains her dignity in the male-dominated society.
 The film won the Special Jury's Award at the Third Eye Asian Film Festival in Mumbai.
 She also played supporting roles in the comedy Mummy Punjabi, alongside Kirron Kher and My Friend Pinto, alongside Prateik Babbar and Kalki Koechlin.
 Her performance in the former received positive reviews, with the Daily Bhaskar branding her "the only character that stands out" and a "firebrand."
 However, her performance in the latter was met with mixed reviews, with Rediff stating, "Considering the oomph factor which Divya is capable of oozing on screen, it is one more opportunity lost as the all-pervading air is one of buffoonery," but with Jhinuk Sen calling her "rather endearing."
 She played the female lead, Minnie, in the Dev Anand film Chargesheet, which was met with highly negative reviews.
 However, Dutta's performance was positively received, with NDTV remarking that she "does Mini Singh to perfection."
 She also played lead roles in the drama Monica and the independent film Stanley Ka Dabba.
 In the former, she played the title role of a journalist, and the film received mixed reviews, but her performance was praised.
 Mahesh Bhatt remarked that Dutta "bares her soul on the screen," and Komal Nahta said, "Dutta does a fine job, conveying her fears and frustration, especially in the second half, beautifully."
 The film was a disaster at the box office.
-Stanley Ka Dabba received overwhelmingly positive reviews, and Dutta was praised for her portrayal of a teacher, with Rediff remarking that she is "sure to bring back rose-tinted memories of saccharine-oversweet teachers you couldn't get enough of," and Sonia Chopra saying "Dutta shines in her role as the sympathetic teacher."
+Stanley Ka Dabba, on the other hand, received overwhelmingly positive reviews, and Dutta was praised for her portrayal of a teacher, with Rediff remarking that she is "sure to bring back rose-tinted memories of saccharine-oversweet teachers you couldn't get enough of," and Sonia Chopra saying "Dutta shines in her role as the sympathetic teacher."
 The film was a hit at the box office.